jupiterrobotics/jupiterrobotics.github.io/readme.txt

-Rocket – is a super cool simple and clean one page bootstrap theme for multipurose use built with valid HTML5 & CSS3.
+Rocket ï¿½ is a super cool simple and clean one page bootstrap theme for multipurose use built with valid HTML5 & CSS3.
 This template is based on latest Bootstrap framework fully responsive web compatible with multi browser and devices.
-This template can be used for multi-purpose needs like business, consultancy, agency, personal portfolio, profile, mobile website and startup company.
+This template can be used for multi-purpose needs like business, consultancy, agency, personal delivery, profile, mobile website and startup company.

 Key features